giokincade/astronaut/README.md

 node.wrap("f(<%= expression=>)")

 This method is only available for expression nodes.
+### AstNode.wrapBody(codeOrTemplate)
+Wrap the current block statement with the code specified by an underscore template.
+The current block statement body should be represented as "body" in the template.
+For example:
+node.wrapBody("try { <%= body %> } catch(e) {}")

+This method is only avialable for block container nodes
 ### AstNode.prefix(code)
 Insert the statement specified in code prior to the statement encoded by the current node.
 ### AstNode.suffix(code)